Accessible Recreation Sites

 • The Tallac Historic Site Trail is a level, dirt trail that connects the natural history interpretive area at the Taylor Creek Visitor Center with the cultural history interpretive areas of the Tallac Historic Site.

-• The Lake of the Sky Trail leads from the Visitor Center to the sandy beach at the edge of Lake Tahoe; it is a level, dirt trail.
+• The Lake of the Sky Trail leads from the visitor center to the sandy beach at the edge of Lake Tahoe and is a level, dirt trail.

 • Smokey's Trail is a short dirt trail near the Taylor Creek Visitor Center.